 At the start of each semester, the Office of Engagement and New Student Programs hosts an Activities and Resource Fair where students can meet, learn more, and join organizations.

 KnightLife is the main hub for all things student organizations and campus involvement.
 You can find campus events, become a member of a student organization, register for leadership and professional development opportunities, and more with just the click of a button.
-You can learn more by reading our Instructions on how to create your account can be found here.
+You can learn more by reading our Instructions on how to create your Knightlife account.
 Download the KnightLife app to stay connected on your mobile device!

 Start a New Organization!

 Do you not see a student organization of interest?
 Are you unsure if we have a particular group?
 Are you interested in starting a new organization or re-activating an existing organization?
 The first step is to reach out to the Graduate Assistant for Campus Activities in the Office of Engagement and New Student Programs by emailing email@example.com.
 The last date to complete a new student organization interest form and student organization reactivation form is Tuesday, 3/26.

 Student Organization Resources

 There are many resources and policies to support student organizations conducting business related to student organizations, which can be found in the Student Organization Handbook.
 Be sure to utilize your ENSP liaison.
 Now sure who it is? ... just ask!
 Email us at firstname.lastname@example.org!